beach walk in Chiaia

 Fountain in Santa Lucia on the beach walk

-Conclusion: Safest Area to Stay in Naples, Italy
+Recap: Safest Areas to Stay in Naples, Italy

 Naples, Italy is generally a safe city, just busy and crowded.
 If you are new to using booking.com, read tips on how to find the best place for you here.
 Any area you stay in Naples will be safe, as long as you use common sense and stay aware of your surroundings.